 In international comparison, Germany is often referred to as being the country with the strictest data protection laws.
 The German data protection requirements are derived from the right of informational self-determination and based upon German Basic Law (Grundgesetz - GG) as decided by the Federal Constitutional Court in 1983.
 However, this understanding of the protection of personal data stands in contrast to the frequent wish of many companies to collect and evaluate as much data as possible about their users and customers, as well as the necessity of processing such data as employee data for administrative purposes.

 The EU Parliament approved the General Data Protection Regulation (GDPR) on 27th April 2016.
 As part of the EU data protection reform already announced in 2012, it forms the foundation for future uniform data protection in all 28 states of the European Union.
-The first German version is currently being drafted before the regulation is enforced (without any transition period) in the EU from 25th May 2018.
+The new law has come into force since 25th may 2018 - without transition period.

 The GDPR focusses in particular upon all topics surrounding electronic data processing; it is adapted to current technical circumstances and partially anticipates new trends.
 The rules and restrictions defined in the regulation should guarantee protection of the data and personal rights of EU citizens.
 These restrictions and rules mean that most companies will have to make changes to their existing processes and IT systems.
 In future, processing of personal data will have to overcome major hurdles and be subject to stronger regulation.
 Also, breaches of applicable law will no longer be considered a trivial matter.
 Severe fines of up to 4% of annual global turnover or €20 Million (whichever is greater), as well as the personal liability of responsible individuals in companies, should deter potential perpetrators.